|

 Theeyattu

 The performance develops through several chants, dances of thandava style, gestures and gesticulations.
 The gestures are rarely in strict accordance with Hastha Mudras of classical dance.
 The script, prose or verse, of the goddess is rendered by the actor, whereas all others are rendered by one of the accompanists.
-The act is concluded by the enacting of the killing of Darikasura, representing the destruction of evil.